College of Veterinary Medicine

 In addition to these autoimmune diseases, the lab is also collaborating with researchers at North Carolina State University, the University of California at Davis, and other institutions to inherited cardiac and neurologic diseases in dogs.
 The vast majority of these diseases are complex traits as well.
 The group is also interested in canine population genetics more broadly, and are interested in developing resources that can help benefit other canine geneticists around the world.

 Much of this work involves whole-genome sequencing, targeted resequencing, RNA-seq, long-read-length sequencing, and antigen receptor sequencing.
-This work uses MSI extensively; also, many of the analyses are performed in R and Python.
+This work uses MSI extensively.